 The PAF operates under the support of the Administration for Families and Children of the Government of Puerto Rico.
-The Family Preservation Grants of the United States a.
-Provide psychotherapeutic services (individual, family or group) to sexually abused children and their families.

-Government funds this program.
+The Family Preservation Grants of the United States Government funds this program.
 This is a specialized program that annually provides individual and group psychotherapy to approximately eight hundred and fifty, sexually abused children and adolescents.
 This program has facilities located in Puerta de Tierra, a mile and a half away from the main CA's site.